Bishan MRT tunnel flooding: Investigation

 Following the incident, SMRT and the Land Transport Authority (LTA) launched a joint investigation into the incident.
 The initial report delivered by the LTA listed three possible causes or combination of causes that could have resulted in the failure - The accumulation of silt and debris could have prevented the lowest float switch from activating or the alarm switch from triggering, or that the pumps were not set back to automatic mode after the last round of maintenance was completed.
 The investigation led to the uncovering of falsified maintenance records and lack of maintenance of the water pumps.

 Aftermath

 As a result of the incident, SMRT suffered S$2 million in damages to trackside equipment and trains.
 The incident prompted a check of other similar pumps around the system, two of which, at Lavender and Kembangan, were also found to be faulty.
 SMRT also fired eight employees from their maintenance crew — including a senior executive, two managers, and five members of the technical staff — as a result of the incident.
-To prevent such an incident from occurring again, the train operator introduced flood-prevention measures at four other tunnel portals along the East West line in 2018.
+To prevent such an incident from occurring again, the train operator introduced flood-prevention measures at four other tunnel portals along the East–West Line in 2018.
 These measures included installing more float switches and relocating pump control panels (used for manually activating the water pumps) to areas accessible to maintenance staff.

+On 20 July 2018, SMRT was fined S$1.9 million by the LTA for this incident and another incident at Pasir Ris MRT station, which led to the deaths of two SMRT employees.